suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 The various constraints on IoT devices creates a broad set of use-case requirements.
 For example, devices with:

 * limited processing power and storage may require a simple representation of metadata.
-* bandwidth constraints may require firmware compression or partial update support.
+* bandwidth constraints may require firmware compression or differential update support.
 * bootloader complexity constraints may require simple selection between two bootable images.
 * small internal storage may require external storage support.
 * multiple processors may require coordinated update of all applications.
 * large storage and complex functionality may require parallel update of many software components.
-* mesh networks may require multicast distribution.
+* scalable updates for a large number of devices may require multicast distribution.

 Supporting the requirements introduced by the constraints on IoT devices requires the flexibility to represent a diverse set of possible metadata, but also requires that the encoding is kept simple.